k65yang/k65yang/README.md

 My name is Henry and welcome to my Github!
 Feel free to take a look around.
 My repos are generally projects (ranging in size) written in Java, Python, or C#.

 ## About me
 I am a fourth year computer science student at UBC, part of the BCS program.
-My expected graduation year is somewhere around 2022 or 2023; I am in no rush to graduate as I want to take the opportunity to do co-ops to explore different faucets of the industy.
-Currently, I am on the job hunt for my first co-op.
+My expected graduation year is somewhere around 2022 or 2023; I am in no rush to graduate as I want to take the opportunity to do co-ops to explore different faucets of the industry.
+Currently, a junior developer at AppNeta working with their monitoring point platforms team.

 I am also a second degree student.
 I did my civil engineering degree at the University of Waterloo (graduated 2020).
 I did five co-ops within the civil field and worked full time for about half a year before getting the opportunity to be a part of the BCS program.